itplr-kosit/validator-configuration-bis/README.md

 This is a special configuration of the [KoSIT Validator](https://github.com/itplr-kosit/validator).

-This validator uses the latest Peppol BIS 3.0.9 rules.
+This validator uses the latest Peppol BIS 3.0.10 rules.
-This is the Fall 2020 release hotfix from 2020-11-12.
+This is the "Spring 2021" release announced on 2021-05-03.
-It is valid per 2020-11-16.
+It is valid per 2021-05-17.

-The next Peppol update is foreseen in May 2021.
+The next Peppol update is foreseen in November 2021.

 If you read this on the GitHub: the primary repository is at https://projekte.kosit.org/peppol/validator-configuration-bis - raise issues there.